Assessments are undertaken by a trained assessor from the home nation assessor body:

 - National Records of Scotland and Scottish Council on Archives (Scotland)

-- Public Record Office of Northern Irelands (PRONI)
+- Public Record Office of Northern Ireland (PRONI)

-The home nation assessor body makes a recommendation regarding accredited status to the Archive Service Accreditation Panel based on the assessment of the application for accreditation.
-The assessment gauges how far the applicant service meets the requirements of Archive Service Accreditation from information supplied on the application form and supporting documentation submitted as part of the application and from information gathered during the validation visit (when this is made).
+The assessment gauges how far the applicant service meets the requirements of Archive Service Accreditation.
+The assessment is based on information supplied on the application form and supporting documentation submitted as part of the application and from information gathered during the validation visit (when this is made).

-The validation visit is an opportunity for the assessor or assessment team to look at documentation which is not submitted as part of the application process, discuss aspects of the application with staff and to look at onsite facilities.
+The validation visit is an opportunity for the assessor or assessment team to look at documentation that is not submitted as part of the application process, discuss aspects of the application with staff, and to look at on site facilities.